 As with all choices, there are pros and cons to each.
 To understand the strengths and challenges with each (and which companies provide which service), download our How to Select an Ecommerce Chatbot Vendor guide.

-Understand the Human-Bot Connection
+The Best Chatbot Platforms Understand the Human-Bot Connection

 The ideal balance between humans and technology is not static over time.
 With automation and artificial intelligence continuing to improve, chatbots will become increasingly capable of handling more and more complex conversations, reading customer intent and understanding context, and even approximating empathy and mirroring human emotions.

-When you consider that just 10% of typical company’s consumer inquiry volume can be handled by a bot today, the hybrid staffing model might look something like this:
+When you consider that just 10% of a typical company’s consumer inquiry volume can be handled by a bot today, the hybrid staffing model might look something like this:

 In the era of NOW CX — a pivotal moment when more brands are recognizing the value of CX as a revenue-generator— we need automation to help us be more human, not less.
 The key to success is to better understand the automation landscape specifically in ecommerce.

-A Resolution on Responsible Automation
+A Resolution on Responsible Automation in the Chatbot Business

 Don’t get us wrong: We’re not saying that there isn’t a time and place for retail chatbots and other automation solutions.
 There certainly is.
 After all, Gartner has found that 70% of consumers use self-service options at some point in their resolution journey.
 Supporting key digital channels like chat and email through automation is one means to better meet the NOW Customer on their terms and at their time.